KuiperSirius/folio-2019/readme.md

 # Serve at localhost:1234
 npm run dev

-# Build for production in the dist/ directory
+# Build for production in the dist/ directory (Nginx Web directory)
 npm run build
 ```